-Refer to Sample Tenant Configuration File, on page 175 for an example tenant configuration file.
+In 6.3, the multi-tenants are supported per VNF but this feature was not fully qualified.
+It was made available only for testing purposes.
+In release 6.4, this functionality has been fully qualified.
+Refer to Sample Tenant Configuration File, on page 191 for an example tenant configuration file.

-(

-Important Th These instructions assume you are already logged on to the AutoDeploy VM as the root user.
+These instructions assume you are already logged on to the AutoDeploy VM as the root user.

-То To configure VIM tenants:
+To configure VIM tenants:

 1. Prepare the tenant configuration file according to your deployment scenario.

-Â

-Caution in Ensure that the NSD name (nsd-id) specified in the configuration file is identical to the NSD name specified in the VIM Orchestrator and VIM configuration file.
+Ensure that the NSD name (nsd-id) specified in the configuration file is identical to the NSD name specified in the VIM Orchestrator and VIM configuration file.
 Additionally, ensure that only tenant information is referenced within the VIM artifact descriptor.

-2. Login to the ConfD CLI as the admin user.
+'''

 confd_cli -u admin -C

+'''

-3. Enter the ConfD configuration mode.
+- 3. Enter the admin user password when prompted. - 4.
+Enter the ConfD configuration mode.

-config

-4. Load the addi-tenant.cfg configuration file.
+5. Load the addi-tenant.cfg configuration file.

+'''

-load merge <your_tenant_file_name>.cfg</your_tenant_file_name>
+load merge <your_tenant_file_name>.cfg

 commit

 end

+'''

-5. Activate the tenant configuration.
+6. Activate the tenant configuration.

+'''

-activate nsd-id <nsd name=""></nsd>
+activate nsd-id <nsd name>

+'''

-Important The output of this command is a transaction-id which can be used to monitor the deployment progress.
+The output of this command is a transaction-id which can be used to monitor the deployment progress.
 If need be, the tenant configuration can be deactivated using the deactivate variant of this command.

+7. Monitor the progress of the tenant creation by viewing transaction logs:

+'''

-6. 6.
-Monitor the progress of the tenant creation by viewing transaction logs: show log <transaction id=""> display xml</transaction> transaction_id is the ID displayed as a result of the activate command executed in step 5, on page page 55 7.
-Verify that the tenants have been created properly by checking the network service record (NSR). show nsr Example command output: NSR ID NSD VNFR VNF PACKAGE VNF RACK VIM ORCH VIM VIM ARTIFACT VLR ID NETWORK VNFR sjc-instance eic underc overc sjccore
+show log <transaction_id> | display xml

+transaction_id is the ID displayed as a result of the activate command executed in step 6, on page 65.

+'''

+8. Verify that the tenants have been created properly by checking the network service record (NSR).

+show nsr

+VNF VNF MIV MIV VLR

+NSR ID NSD VNFR PACKAGE RACK ORCH VIM ARTIFACT ID NETWORK VNFR

+sjc-instance sjc underc overc sjccore

+9. Proceed to Configure OpenStack Prerequisites, on page 66.